pyiron/pyiron/docs/source/installation.rst

 .. code-block:: bash

-    # serial + parallel, for linux systems
+    # serial + parallel, for linux and mac systems
     conda install -c conda-forge lammps

     # only serial (no python bindings), for native windows